 Run the Backups Program

-Run the “Backup the System” option from the System Administration window in your Partner windows.
+Run the “Backup the System” option from the System Administration menu in th Practice Management window.

 You can also run